 We will ensure that we treat our supporters fairly, enabling them to make informed decisions about their donation.

-If one of our fundraisers reasonably believes that a supporter is unable to make a decision or is in a position which does not allow them to make a donation, then a donation will not be sought or accepted.
+If an external fundraiser or internal staff member reasonably believes that a supporter is unable to make a decision or is in a position which does not allow them to make a donation, then a donation will not be sought or accepted.

-Where an individual appears to be permanently vulnerable – we will flag their record on our database as ‘Do not call’ and they will never be called again.
-In the case of street fundraising – the fundraiser will not continue to ask the person to donate to CARE Australia.
+Where an individual appears to be permanently vulnerable – we will flag their record as ‘Vulnerable’ and adjust their mailing/solicitation preferences to ‘DO NOT CONTACT’.
+In the case of telemarketing – the fundraiser will not continue to ask the person to donate to CARE Australia.

-In the cases of temporary vulnerability, we will not continue the phone call or face to face conversation.
+In the case of temporary vulnerability, we will not continue making the request for a donation.
 However, temporary vulnerability does not necessarily mean that the person does not want to be contacted again.
-Therefore, if they are a CARE Australia supporter, they will be asked if they are happy to receive calls in the future.
-In the case of street fundraising – the fundraiser will not continue to ask the individual to donate.
+Therefore, their record will still be flagged as ‘Vulnerable’, but if they are a CARE Australia supporter, they will be asked if they are happy to receive calls/mail/emails in the future and their mailing/solicitation preferences updated accordingly.
+The staff member will then add an action in their record to review/remove the ‘Vulnerable’ flag for a later date.
+In the case of telemarketing – the fundraiser will not continue to ask the individual to donate.